lupyuen/lupyuen.github.io/src/iot.md

 0x23016ce0
 ```

+_How do we read the Stack Trace?_

+We need to generate the __RISC-V Disassembly__ for our firmware.

-According to our RISC-V Disassembly, the first address `23016394` doesn't look interesting, because it's inside the `assert` function...
+According to our RISC-V Disassembly, the first address `23016394` doesn't look interesting, because it's inside the __assert__ function...

 ```text
 /home/user/zig-linux-x86_64-0.10.0-dev.2351+b64a1d5ab/lib/std/debug.zig:259